 Data from the APOLLO Phase III trial show the first evidence of functional improvement, as measured by patients' ability to walk.
 A substantial proportion of patients reported stable or improved neuropathy stage.
 APOLLO data demonstrate a statistically significant mean improvement in neurologic function and neuropathy-related quality of life with patisiran treatment compared to placebo.
 About half of patisiran patients showed neurological improvement by mNIS+7 score.
-Post-hoc evidence suggests decreased risk of the composite endpoint of all-cause mortality (based on AE case report forms) and hospitalization among those with cardiac involvement.
+Post-hoc evidence suggests decreased risk of the composite endpoint of all-cause mortality (based on adverse event case report forms) and hospitalization among those with cardiac involvement.
 Baseline data indicate statistically significant imbalances in TTR genotype and potentially clinically relevant differences in disease severity with unknown statistical significance between patisiran and placebo groups, which may impact study generalizability.

 We identified and included 15 references on patisiran trials.
-One peer-reviewed publication, four conference presentations,59-62 and four conference posters63-66 presented data from the APOLLO Phase III trial.
-One peer-reviewed publication reported the results of a Phase II dose-ranging study, two conference posters and one presentation reported on the Phase II OLE,68-70 and two reported findings from the ongoing global OLE study including patients from the Phase II and Phase III trials.
-As noted above, we also received confidential data, reported here as redactions until these data are made publicly available.
+One peer-reviewed publication, 12 four conference presentations, 13-16 and four conference posters 17-20 presented data from the APOLLO Phase III trial.
+One peer-reviewed publication reported the results of a Phase II dose-ranging study 21, two conference posters and one presentation reported on the Phase II OLE, 22-24 and two reported findings from the ongoing global OLE study including patients from the Phase II and Phase III trials. ^{25,26} As noted above, we also received confidential data, reported here as redactions until these data are made publicly available.

 A Phase II open-label multiple-dose escalation trial evaluating patisiran safety included 29 patients who received two infusions at one of the following doses: 0.01 mg/kg (n = 4), 0.05 mg/kg (n = 3), 0.15 mg/kg (n = 3), or 0.3 mg/kg (n = 7) every four weeks or 0.3 mg/kg every 3 weeks (n = 12).
-The subsequent Phase II OLE included patients who completed the Phase II dose-ranging study and who chose to continue receiving patisiran.
-All patients received 0.3 mg/kg of patisiran by infusion once every three weeks for 24 months.
-Primary outcomes included safety and tolerability; mNIS+7 score, cardiac biomarkers and echocardiography were included as secondary outcomes.
+21 The subsequent Phase II OLE included patients who completed the Phase II dose-ranging study and who chose to continue receiving patisiran.
+All patients received 0.3 mg/kg of patisiran by infusion once every three weeks for 24 months.23 Primary outcomes included safety and tolerability; mNIS+7 score, cardiac biomarkers and echocardiography were included as secondary outcomes.

-APOLLO enrolled 225 hATTR patients ages 18-85 with NIS scores ranging from 5-130.
-Patients were required to meet Karnofsky performance status $\geq$ 60%, PND score $\leq$ IIIb, have anticipated survival of at least two years, adequate blood counts (e.g. absolute neutrophil count $\geq$ 1,500 cells/mm3 and platelet count $\geq$ 50,000 cells/mm, liver function (aspartate transaminase and alanine transaminase levels $\leq$ 2.5 × upper limit of normal; total bilirubin levels within normal limits; international normalized ratio $\leq$ 2.0), and to be free from hepatitis B and C infection.
+APOLLO was a Phase III randomized controlled trial evaluating neurologic function using the mNIS+7 as the primary outcome after 18 months of treatment.
+Response to treatment was defined as a less than 10-point increase from baseline in the mNIS+7 at 18 months.
+The trial enrolled 225 hATTR patients with a documented pathogenic variant in TTR, ages 18-85, with NIS scores ranging from 5-130.
+Patients were required to meet Karnofsky performance status ≥ 60%, PND score ≤IIIb, have anticipated survival of at least two years, adequate blood counts (e.g. absolute neutrophil count ≥ 1,500 cells/mm3 and platelet count ≥ 50,000 cells/mm3, liver function (aspartate transaminase and alanine transaminase levels ≤ 2.5 × upper limit of normal; total bilirubin levels within normal limits; international normalized ratio ≤ 2.0), and to be free from hepatitis B and C infection.
 Patients were excluded if they had a history of liver transplantation, untreated hyper- or hypothyroidism, HIV infection, malignancy in the previous two years (except squamous cell carcinoma or carcinoma in situ of cervix successfully treated), type 1 or 2 diabetes mellitus, uncontrolled cardiac arrhythmia or unstable angina, acute coronary syndrome within the past three months, NYHA classification > 2, or receipt of an investigational device or agent.
 Participants taking diflunisal or tafamidis prior to enrollment were required to stop stabilizer use 3 and 14 days, respectively, before receiving their first dose of patisiran.